AlexParis31/AlexParis31/README.md

 - :us: :chart_with_upwards_trend:  Undergraduate Degree in Economics
 - :books: Insatiable thirst for knowledge
 - 🤔 Problem Solver
-- 👯 Team player but also extremely competitive
+- 👯 Team player with a competitive nature